Inside Out Chocolate Chip Cookies

 They’re rich and fudgy, with a deep chocolate flavor.
 This pairs really well with sweet white chocolate chips.

-• Butter.
-This can be salted or unsalted butter.
+• Butter: This can be salted or unsalted butter.
 Soften the butter to room temperature before using.
-This means soft enough so that a finger pressed into the butter leaves an indentation, but not so soft that the butter is greasy.

-• Light brown sugar.
-A mix of brown and white sugar brings the right amount of moisture and chewiness to the cookie, with ever so slightly crisp edges.
+• Granulated sugar & light brown sugar: A mix of brown and white sugar brings the right amount of moisture and chewiness to the cookie, with ever so slightly crisp edges.

 a plate of dark chocolate cookies.